 Sierra Nevada Academy Charter School (SNACS) understands the importance of training, drills, and exercises in maintaining and planning for an incident.
 NRS 392.450 mandates Principals conduct drills, at least once per month, to instruct pupils in the appropriate procedures to be followed in the event of a lockdown, fire, or other emergency.
 Not more than three of the drills may include instruction in the appropriate procedures to be followed in the event of a chemical explosion, related emergencies, and other natural disasters.
-At least one-half of the drills provided must include instruction in appropriate procedures to be followed in the event of a Code Red - Lockdown, three drills for fire/evacuation, and one drill each for shelter-in-place and earthquake.
+At least one-half of the drills provided must include instruction in appropriate procedures to be followed in the event of a lockdown.
+In other words, there must be five drills for lockdown (at least three should be for a Code Red - Lockdown), three drills for fire/evacuation, and one drill each for shelter-in-place and earthquake.